 - Being in a mindful state at work – how to identify your Flow moments

 - Managing interruptions for greater productivity

 - Being mindful about what you work on

 - Birkinshaw and Cohen’s technique for identifying low-value tasks.

-Matthew Critchlow, PhD, MD of Thrive and Visiting Lecturer at the University of Westminster.
+Matthew Critchlow, PhD, Managing Director of Kirros & Visiting Lecturer at the University of Westminster.